Skip to main content

 For Providers

 Health care professionals can utilize this website’s resources to implement evidence-based practices and guidelines that promote responsible antimicrobial use in their specific setting.
-By adhering to the principles of antimicrobial stewardship, you can reduce inappropriate prescribing, improve patient outcomes, and combat antimicrobial resistance effectively.
+By adhering to the principles of antimicrobial stewardship, you can reduce inappropriate prescribing, improve patient outcomes, and combat antimicrobial resistance.